hashtopolis/agent-python/README.md

 ### Run

-To run the agent you simply need to call `python3 hashtopolis.zip`.
+To run the agent you simply need to call `python3 hashtopolis.py`.
 The settings/configurations normally are done via the config file, described in one of the following sections.

 Please note:
 - The client does not correctly recognize the OS when you are running in Cygwin or similar on Windows.
 You need to run it in Windows command line.